AstraZeneca says respects Denmark's decision to stop using its vaccine

-FRANKFURT (Reuters) - AstraZeneca said on Wednesday it respected the decision of Danish health regulators to stop using the company’s COVID-19 vaccine altogether because of a possible link to cases of a very rare type of blood clot.
+AstraZeneca (AZN.L) said on Wednesday it respected the decision of Danish health regulators to stop using the company's COVID-19 vaccine altogether because of a possible link to cases of a very rare type of blood clot. read more

 "We recognise and respect the decision taken by Sundhedsstyrelsen (heath agency) in Denmark," the company said in a statement, adding that it was a matter for each country to decide over vaccination programmes based on local conditions.